NosebleedPlant/Portfolio_Site/content/projects/techart/SpaceAndBodies.md

 # Fractal Demo Scene
 ---

-This fractal explorere originally was made in unity BRP as part of a interactive art work for the 4k touch table at the DSC in the University of Alberta.
-The work, titled "I contain Multitudes", supported multi touch controls and a video of it in action is available in the gallery scene.
+This fractal explorerer was originally made in unity BRP as part of a interactive art work for the 4k touch table at the DSC in the University of Alberta.
+The work, titled "I contain Multitudes", supported multi touch controls and a video of it in action is available below.
 For [Re:] I re-implemented the code in unity's Universal Render Pipeline.

 #### File/Folder Structure: